chadrem/tribe/README.md

 Registries hold references to named actors so that you can easily find them.
 You don't have to create your own since there is a global one (Tribe.registry).
+The Root actor is named 'root' and stored in the default registry.

     actor = Tribe.root.spawn(Tribe::Actor, :name => 'some_actor')